refinery/refinerycms-search/readme.md

     alias_attribute :title, :name #for example

 to the model.
 Obviously, replaced the indexed fields with those appropriate for your model.
 The above line will add indexing to PortfolioEntry in the portfolio plugin, which does not come indexed.

+If you wish to override the url used in the search results, add a 'url' method to your model, and the result of this method will be used instead.